Skip to main content

 Before building any campaign, segment your membership base.
 At minimum, identify four groups: new members (within the first 30-60 days), active members (engaging and redeeming regularly), dormant members (no activity in 90-plus days), and high-value members (top tier by spend or tenure).
 Each group warrants a different communication approach, and your email marketing campaign should be structured to address each one distinctly.

-Good CRM data is the foundation here.
+Good CRM data is the foundation here, though it's a different foundation from the CRM itself.
+As loyalty program vs CRM sets out, a CRM records who a member is, while the loyalty platform's job is turning that record into a live segmentation trigger.
 If your loyalty platform integrates with your email tool, or better, if both sit within a single rewards platform, you can automate much of this segmentation and keep it current without manual overhead.
 Brandfire's rewards platform is built to support exactly this kind of dynamic member segmentation, pulling real-time behaviour into your communication triggers automatically.

 Onboarding Emails: The First Impression That Sets the Tone

-When a member joins your loyalty programme, the first few days are critical.
-They have just taken a deliberate action, signing up, and their intent is high.
-The onboarding email sequence is your opportunity to explain the programme clearly, set expectations, and give them a compelling reason to take their next step.
+When a member joins your loyalty program, the first few days are critical.
+They have just made a deliberate decision to sign up, and their intent is high.
+The onboarding email sequence is your opportunity to explain the program clearly, set expectations, and give them a compelling reason to take their next step.

 A strong onboarding sequence typically runs to three to five emails spread over the first two weeks.
 The first should arrive within minutes of sign-up, confirming enrolment and summarising the key benefits in plain, direct language.
 The second, sent a day or two later, can walk through how to earn and redeem.
 Subsequent emails can highlight specific rewards available, introduce tier structure, or offer a small activation bonus to encourage a first transaction.